 After some 15 years, the core exhibition was closed temporarily in December 2017 to bring the concept and design up to date with the latest research and museum standards.
 In August 2020, after more than a year and a half of reconstruction, the museum opened its new core exhibition Jewish Life in Germany: Past and Present.
 Spanning 3500 square meters (about 37,000 square feet), it portrays the history of Jews in Germany from the Middle Ages to the present with new thematic focuses and new scenography (more on the new core exhibition).

 Innovative Approaches to Education and Research

 From the outset, the museum has focused on educational work.
-In 2007, it launched the educational initiative “on.tour – The JMB Tours Schools” and has since visited schools in all of Germany’s states with a tour bus and a mobile exhibition.
+From 2007 to 2018, our educational initiative “on.tour – The JMB Tours Schools” visited schools in all of Germany’s states with a tour bus and a mobile exhibition.
+Since 2019, we have been on the road with a variety of workshops themed around the new Jewish Places website and are currently developing new formats to accompany the new core exhibition (more on our outreach programs).
 In addition, the Education Department designs materials for school lessons.

 A database of the museum’s holdings went online in November 2012 at http://objekte.jmberlin.de (only in German).